Daniel Freeman (Los Angeles County)

-Daniel Freeman (1837–1918) was a landowner in southwest Los Angeles County, California, and a developer in downtown Los Angeles during the 19th century.
-He was the founder of the City of Inglewood, and the first farmer to engage extensively in wheat cultivation in Southern California.
+Daniel Freeman (1837–1918) was an American landowner in southwestern Los Angeles County, California, and a developer in Downtown Los Angeles during the 19th century.
+He was the founder of the City of Inglewood and the first farmer to engage extensively in wheat cultivation in Southern California.

-Personal
+Life

-Freeman was born in Norfolk County, Ontario, on June 30, 1837, the son of Daniel Wesley Freeman (1807–77) and Isabella Bailey (1811–56).
+Freeman was born in Norfolk County, Upper Canada, on June 30, 1837, the son of Daniel Wesley Freeman (1807–1877) and Isabella Bailey (1811–1856).
 He had a brother, Charles Edwin Freeman, and a sister, Phoebe Amelia Freeman.
 He attended the common schools in Norfolk County and then went to Lynn Grove Academy until 1857.
 He earned his law degree from Osgoode Hall, University of Toronto in 1864.

-Freeman was married to Catherine Grace Christie Higginson on July 13, 1866, in Vienna, Canada, and they moved to San Francisco, in 1873 and later to Los Angeles County.
+Freeman married to Catherine Grace Christie Higginson on July 13, 1866, in Vienna, Province of Canada, and they moved to San Francisco in 1873 and later to Los Angeles County.
 There were three children, Archibald Christie (1867), Charles (1868) and Grace E. (1870).
 His wife predeceased him.

-For many years the family lived in a small house on his property that later became known as the Centinela Adobe and is now on the National Register of Historic Places.
-In 1891 he built a large residence in Inglewood which later became a local historic site but was torn down in 1972 because there were no funds for upkeep, no prospective buyers, and the site was needed by Daniel Freeman Memorial Hospital for its own use.
+For many years, the family lived in a small house on his property that later became known as the Centinela Adobe and is now on the National Register of Historic Places.
+In 1891, he built a large residence in Inglewood that later became a local historic site but was torn down in 1972 because there were no funds for upkeep or prospective buyers, and the site was needed by Daniel Freeman Memorial Hospital for its own use.

-An Episcopalian and a Republican, he was an organizer and the first president of the California Club of Los Angeles, as well as president of the Los Angeles Chamber of Commerce in 1893–94.
+An Episcopalian and a Republican, he was an organizer and the first president of the California Club of Los Angeles, as well as president of the Los Angeles Chamber of Commerce in 1893 to 1894.
 He was a life member of the British Benevolent Society.

 Freeman died of "an attack of heart failure" on September 28, 1918, at the age of 81 in his home on Inglewood Avenue in Inglewood, California.
 A "strictly private" and "unusually simple" service was held in the home of C.F.
 Howland, his son-in-law, followed by another service at the Inglewood Episcopal Church and cremation at Rosedale Cemetery in Los Angeles.
 Notable honorary pallbearers included newspaper editor and writer Charles F. Lummis and attorney Henry O'Melveny.